 New York City ranks with the most connected traffic in the world.
 If you are hoping to spend your time driving in New York City, prepare yourself to spend more than 72 hours yearly standing at the traffic lights.

-It is due to this reason why so many traffic accidents take place.
+It is due to this reason that so many traffic accidents take place.
 New York City experiences more than 300 car accident deaths every year.
 Let me remind you, this number is only about the deaths and not the major and minor injuries.

 If you ever encounter a car accident victim, contact a New York accident lawyer to ensure your legal rights are taken care of.